-- IX.
-Extremely Low Income Test: This section provides the information required by Section 34176.1 (a) (3) (B) requires that the Authority must require at least 30 percent of the LMIHAF to be expended for development of rental housing affordable to and occupied by households earning 30 percent or less of the area median income (AMI).
-If the Authority fails to comply with the Extremely-Low Income requirement in any five-year report, then the Authority must ensure that at least 50 percent of the funds remaining in the LMIHAF be expended in each fiscal year following the latest fiscal year following the report on households earning 30 percent or less of the Authority demonstrates compliance with the Extremely-Low Income requirement.
-This information is not required to be reported until 2019 for the 2014-19 period. - X. Senior Housing Test: This section provides the percentage of units of deed restricted rental housing restricted to seniors and assisted individuals or jointly by the Authority, its former redevelopment agency, and its host jurisdiction within the previous ten years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the Authority, its former redevelopment agency and its host jurisdiction within the same period.
+IX.
+Extremely Low-Income Test: This section provides the information required by Section 34176.1 (a) (3) (B) that the Authority must require at least 30 percent of the LMIHAF to be expended for development of rental housing affordable to and occupied by households earning 30 percent or less of the area median income (AMI).
+If the Authority fails to comply with the Extremely-Low Income requirement in any five-year report, then the Authority must ensure that at least 50 percent of the funds remaining in the LMIHAF be expended in each fiscal year following the latest fiscal year following the report on households earning 30 percent or less of the AMI until the Authority demonstrates compliance with the Extremely-Low Income requirement.
+This information is required to be reported in 2021-22 for the 2014-22 period, or ending June 30, 2022.
+LMIHAF funds of \$240,155 were expended.

-For this Report the ten year period is January 1, 2004 to January 1, 2014.
+X. Senior Housing Test: This section provides the percentage of units of deed restricted rental housing restricted to seniors and assisted individuals or jointly by the Authority, its former redevelopment agency, and its host jurisdiction within the previous ten years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the Authority, its former redevelopment agency, and its host jurisdiction within the same period.

-The Authority is to calculate the percentage of units of deed-restricted rental housing restricted to seniors and assisted by the Authority, the former redevelopment agency and/or the City within the previous ten years in relation to the aggregate number of units of deed-restricted rental housing assisted by the Authority, the former redevelopment agency, and/or City within the same time period.
-If this percentage exceed 50%, then the Authority cannot expend future funds in the LMIHAF to assist additional senior housing units until the Authority or City assists and construction has commenced on a number of restricted rental units that is equal to 50 percent of the total amount of deed-restricted rental units.
+For this Report the ten-year period is January 1, 2004 to January 1, 2014.
+The Authority is to calculate the percentage of units of deed-restricted rental housing restricted to seniors and assisted by the Authority, the former redevelopment agency or the City within the previous ten years in relation to the aggregate number of units of deed-restricted rental housing assisted by the Authority, the former redevelopment agency, or City within the same time period.
+If this percentage exceeds 50 percent, then the Authority cannot expend future funds in the LMIHAF to assist additional senior housing units until the Authority or City assists and construction has commenced on a number of restricted rental units that is equal to 50 percent of the total amount of deed-restricted rental units.

 Vallejo Senior Housing Test January 1, 2004 through January 1, 2014

 Number of Assisted Senior Rental 443

-Number of Total Assisted Rental 683
+Number of Total Assisted 683

-Units
+Rental Units

 Senior Housing Percentage 64.8